 Our week-by-week pregnancy guide is full of essential information.
 From staying fit in pregnancy to advice on your maternity rights, you'll find it all here.
-Happy reading!

-You're probably putting on a few pounds now, and your waist is a distant memory.
-You could be feeling bloated and constipated, and having problems keeping down food.
-This is partly because your stomach is being squeezed by your growing baby, and also due to the pregnancy hormone, progesterone.
+You're probably putting on a few pounds now and you may be feeling bloated and constipated.
+This is partly because your stomach is being squeezed by your growing baby, and partly due to the pregnancy hormone, progesterone.

+Should you sleep on your back or side?
+The NHS guidance says that sleeping on either side is better than sleeping on your back.
 That's because after week 28, research suggests that sleeping on your back can double the risk of stillbirth.
 It's also more likely to give you backache, constipation and piles.

 Here are some tips for a safe and sound night's sleep: